Fox News, Daily Caller delete posts encouraging people to drive through protests

 "The item was inappropriate and we've taken it down.
 We regret posting it in January," Noah Kotch, the editor-in-chief of Fox News Digital, said in a statement provided to CNNMoney.

 Within hours, the Daily Caller had deleted the original post.
-That version had been published by Mike Raust, who is listed as The Daily Caller's video editor.
+That version had been published by Mike Raust, who was then a video editor at The Daily Caller.

 Related: Bannon vs. Murdoch, Breitbart vs. WSJ: The proxy war over Trump